At the start of each academic year, we welcome new academics to Queen’s. Please find brief biographies for our newest members below.

 Aura Raulo, Browne Junior Research Fellow in Biology

 Aura will be working on a new kind of ecological theory for microbial communities nested within networks.
-She will be exploring questions such as how biodiversity and local uniqueness of island-like ecosystems arise as a function of both contact and isolation.
-She will approach these questions through mathematical simulations as well as empirical research in Wytham, studying how wild mouse microbiomes gain diversity and uniqueness while spreading in their host’s social network.
+They will be exploring questions such as how biodiversity and local uniqueness of island-like ecosystems arise as a function of both contact and isolation.
+They will approach these questions through mathematical simulations as well as empirical research in Wytham, studying how wild mouse microbiomes gain diversity and uniqueness while spreading in their host’s social network.
 The idea of influential combinations of things accumulating together in networks is remarkably generalisable to other systems as well.
-Inspired by this, she will also be exploring if ecological theory could be used to explain dynamics of information networks and, conversely, if information theory could be used to better understand ecosystems.
+Inspired by this, they will also be exploring if ecological theory could be used to explain dynamics of information networks and, conversely, if information theory could be used to better understand ecosystems.

 Aoife Cantrill, Laming Junior Research Fellowship in Living Foreign Languages